-- Within a command shell, switch to root user.
+- In a command shell, switch to root user.

 - Copy the <Portal for ArcGIS installation directory>/framework/etc/arcgisportal shell script to the appropriate supported Linux distribution-based locations provided below:

-- Change the directory to the applicable init.d folder, and check the arcgisportal script to make sure that root has at least read and execute permissions.
+- Change the directory to the applicable init.d folder, and check the arcgisportal script to confirm that root has at least read and execute permissions.

 - Edit the script as follows: